Rural Women Urges For Equal Rights To Authorities Concerned - UrduPoint

 Adeela Hassan a rural women shared her views,"As she had been working for last 10 years,creating new handmade embroidery work different embellishment to attract the buyer but unfortunately she did not get the handsome wages."
 Another rural women Rubina Bibi said,"The shopkeeper were not given sufficient amount as their work item worth".

-They were not being paid enough of their work in market despite their hard work, which she termed a discouraging attitude,she added."\395
+They were not being paid enough of their work in market despite their hard work, which she termed a discouraging attitude,she added."/778